Ludwig von Vincke: Honours

-The first public monument dedicated to Vincke was the Vincke column (Vinckesäule) of 1847 in the harbour of Duisburg-Ruhrort.
+The first public monument dedicated to Vincke was the Vincke column (Vinckesäule) of 1847 in the harbour of Ruhrort (today: Duisburg).
 The Vincke tower (Vincketurm) on the Syberg hill (today: Dortmund) was built in 1857 and renewed in 1882.
 The name Ludwigsdorf for a settlement in the village of Ihlow reminds of his work in East Frisia.

 Many towns in Westphalia have named streets or places after Vincke.
-His native town Minden honoured Vincke by a plaque at the site of the house of his birth.
+His native town Minden honoured Vincke by a plaque at the site of the house of his birth, and named a secondary school after him.